-Florida IRS tax litigation Attorney Glen Frost is the founder of the law firm of Frost & Associates.
-Mr. Frost and his team of Miami Tax Law Professionals serve a diverse range of individuals, families and businesses throughout Florida and across the country.
+The team of Miami Tax Law Professionals at Frost & Associates, LLC serve a diverse range of individuals, families and businesses throughout Florida and across the country.
 We are dedicated to helping you successfully resolve your tax controversy.

 Working Hard to Reach a Favorable Outcome